- Science

 After having been a Real PE Legacy School we have continued to embed the real PE scheme throughout our school which we hope will make a real difference and create a real legacy for every child.

-We are shortly about to introduce a new initiative called BURSTS, which has been produced by the same organisation that developed Real PE.
+We introduced a new initiative called BURSTS in EYFS. which has been produced by the same organisation that developed Real PE.
 BURSTS will enable stronger links between school and the parents of EYFS children in order to promote physical wellbeing.
+This is done via an App.

-The wide range of PE which is delivered to the pupils, aims to engage and inspire all pupils through the balance of Participation and Excellence:
+The wide range of PE which is delivered, aims to engage and inspire all pupils through the balance of Participation and Excellence:

 Participation